Read Lucille’s GED Success Story after being homeschooled from birth.

 Percentile rank of 99 means that 99 percent of graduating high school seniors earned the same score or lower.

-The day before the leaving for the gym competition, Lucille wrote the SAT and qualified to earn a certificate of foreign exemption from Universities South Africa.
+The day before the leaving for the gym competition, Lucille wrote the SAT and qualified for a letter of foreign conditional exemption from Universities South Africa.

 However, since she wasn’t yet sure if she wanted to apply to university and what direction to pursue, she decided to take a gap year in 2016.
 She spent a month visiting her grandparents and received a month of free tuition in sewing and dressmaking from her grandmother.

-Meanwhile her gymnastics class grew from one to two classes and she got hired to coach gymnastics at her old club too.
+Meanwhile her gymnastics club grew from one to two classes and she got hired to coach gymnastics at her old club too.
+She also judged at various district and provincial competitions.

 During this time she planned to travel and work overseas, so she put up her profile on an au pair website and within a short time she had a couple of prospective families lined up.
 She finally decided to take up the offer of a family living in Switzerland.
 A recognised high school diploma was one of the requirements, which her GED® credential satisfied.

-She sold her homeschool supply business and wrote the NBTs so that she can apply to a local university for 2018 as she has decided to study for a B.Sc in the health industry.
+She sold her homeschool supply business and wrote the NBTs so that she could apply to a local university for 2018 as she intends to work in the health industry.
 In addition, she paid for her own driving lessons and passed her driver’s licence the first time, three days before her flight to Switzerland in December 2016.

-At age 18, she is now living in Switzerland and attending French classes at a language school from January 2017.
-By completing her GED® at age 12, Lucille has enjoyed all this life experience, while other learners her age were either still in school or still pursuing matric courses that take a lot longer to accomplish.
+She spent 2017 living in Switzerland and attended French classes at a language school.
+She toured Paris, France and Italy and other places of interest in Switzerland during the weeks when she had leave.
+By completing her GED® at age 16, Lucille has enjoyed all this life experience, while other learners her age were either still in school or still pursuing matric courses that take a lot longer to accomplish.